-By Steve Newton There's been a lot of rumours in the past year or so--some started by yours truly--about AC/DC making a new album in Vancouver with Mike Fraser.
-But nothing has been announced officially by the band, so at this point it's still possible that 2014's Rock or Bust could be AC/DC's last studio … Continue reading That time Mike Fraser told me what it was like recording AC/DC without Malcolm Young
+By Steve Newton There's been a lot of rumours in the past couple years--some started by yours truly--about AC/DC making a new album in Vancouver with Mike Fraser.
+But nothing has been announced officially by the band, so at this point it's still possible that 2014's Rock or Bust could be AC/DC's last studio recording … Continue reading That time Mike Fraser told me what it was like recording AC/DC without Malcolm Young

 I don't care how tiny Angus is, the world needs his killer riffs.
 By Steve Newton There's been a lot of rumour and speculation flying around the music world since yesterday, when I posted a blog on the Georgia Straight website reporting that Phil Rudd and Stevie Young had been spotted in downtown Vancouver.
 The … Continue reading AC/DC rumours regarding Phil Rudd and Vancouver come from the right place

 By Steve Newton The hard-rock world lost one of its most beloved artists on November 18, 2017, when AC/DC rhythm-guitarist Malcolm Young passed away at the age of 64.
 Ill health had forced him to leave the band in 2014, and to be confined to a nursing home, where he suffered from dementia.
 I only met … Continue reading Malcolm Young: the five best quotes I ever got from AC/DC’s rhythm master

 By Steve Newton When I interviewed some of the guys from AC/DC back in '83, on the eve of the Flick of the Switch tour, I asked them which groups they liked listening to in their spare time.
 Both Brian Johnson and Malcolm Young mentioned ZZ Top.
 "I just like their attitude and all ya … Continue reading That time Malcolm Young told me that if AC/DC started looking a little “cabaret” they wouldn’t be around much longer